 Verify the type definition for Cluster Server agent for Sybase is imported into the VCS engine.

 See "Importing the SybaseTypes.cf file" on page 30.

-See importing the SybaseTypes.cr me on page 50.

 Note: From VCS 6.0 onwards, you need not encrypt passwords if you use the VCS Cluster Manager (Java Console) to configure attributes.
 It automatically encrypts the passwords.